taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 };
 ~~~~~~~~

-- the selector makes heaviliy use of JavaScript ES6 arrow functions, JavaScript ES6 destructuring and a higher order function: isNotArchived()`
-- don't feel intimidated by it, it is only a way to express these functions more concise in a functional programmign style
-- in plain JavaScript ES5 it would look like the following:
+The selector makes heaviliy use of JavaScript ES6 arrow functions, JavaScript ES6 destructuring and a higher order function: `isNotArchived()`.
+If you are not used to JavaScript ES6, don't feel intimidated by it.
+It is only a way to express these functions more concise in a functional programmign style.
+In plain JavaScript ES5 it would look like the following:

 {title="src/selectors/story.js",lang="javascript"}
 ~~~~~~~~